drwetter/testssl.sh/doc/testssl.1.md

 [comment]: # * SHOW_SIGALGO
 [comment]: # * FAST
 [comment]: # * EXPERIMENTAL
+* ALL_CLIENTS runs a client simulation with all (currently) 117 clients
 * UNBRACKTD_IPV6: needs to be set to true for some versions of OpenSSL (like from Gentoo) which don't support [bracketed] IPv6 addresses
 * HEADER_MAXSLEEP: To wait how long before killing the process to retrieve a service banner / HTTP header
 * MAX_WAITSOCK:    It instructs testssl.sh to wait until the specified time before declaring a socket connection dead.
 Don't change this unless you're absolutely sure what you're doing.
 Value is in seconds.